 CAA vs CRNA?

-As employment opportunities in Missouri continue to grow, so does the number of CAAs working in the state.
-MAAA membership has experienced exponential growth over the past year as more CAAs understand the value of professional membership.
-The MAAA is the only organization entirely committed to the support and promotion of Certified Anesthesiologist Assistants in Missouri.
+As employment opportunities in Missouri continue to grow, so do the number of CAAs working in the state.
+MAAA membership has experienced exponential growth over the past few years as more CAAs understand the value of professional membership.
+The MAAA is the only organization entirely committed to the support and promotion of CAAs in Missouri.
 The MAAA is fully committed to adding value to your membership.